nychealth/EH-dataportal/content/data-explorer/health-care.md

 draft: false
 seo_title: "Health care data for NYC"
 seo_description: "Explore data, visualizations, and more on ways that environments shape health in New York City's neighborhoods."
-Description: "Datasets and visualizations of health care data in NYC."
+description: "Datasets and visualizations of health care data in NYC."
 tags:
 categories: ["social"]
 keywords: ["health care","doctors","mortality"]